Letro app

 Addressing technical dependency

-This approach helped us educate users on the relationship between the twoapps without technical jargon, and reduce installation drop-off through contextual guidance.
+This approach helped us educate users on the relationship between the two apps without technical jargon, and reduce installation drop-off through contextual guidance.

 Natural High Safaris